In part 1 we introduced Q-learning as a concept with a pen and paper example.

 A more common approach is to collect all (or many) of the experiences into a memory log.
 The model is then trained against multiple random experiences pulled from the log as a batch.
 This is called batch training or mini-batch training.
 It is more efficient and often provides more stable training results overall to reinforcement learning.
 It is quite easy to translate this example into a batch training, as the model inputs and outputs are already shaped to support that.

-Here are some training runs with different learning rates.
+Here are some training runs with different learning rates and discounts.
 Note that here we are measuring performance and not total rewards like we did in the previous parts.
 The upward trend is the result of two things: Learning and exploitation.
 Learning means the model is learning to minimize the loss and maximize the rewards like usual.
 Exploitation means that since we start by gambling and exploring and shift linearly towards exploitation more and more, we get better results toward the end, assuming the learned strategy has started to make any sense along the way.

 Training a toy simulation like this with a deep neural network is not optimal by any means.
 The simulation is not very nuanced, the reward mechanism is very coarse and deep networks generally thrive in more complex scenarios.
 Often in machine learning, the simplest solution ends up being the best one, so cracking a nut with a sledgehammer as we have done here is not recommended in real life.